 All candidates for ordination as either a deacon or elder are required to attend a United Methodist approved seminary for all or part of their education.
 The educational requirements for United Methodist ordination are listed below:

 There are 13 United Methodist Seminaries plus another 50+ that are approved by the University Senate.
-For 2019-2020, the Great Plains UMC has students taking Master’s courses at the following seminaries:
+In recent years, the Great Plains UMC has students taking Master’s courses at the following seminaries:

 There are many other approved seminaries in our region.
 A complete listing of approved schools is found here: https://www.gbhem.org/education/university-senate/list-approved-schools.
 Often seminaries have a “rolling admission” in which they will admit students throughout the school year.
 However, their “big” scholarships, which are often tied to additional leadership programming, are typically decided by late January, or earlier.
 Ask your seminary admissions representative about deadlines for application.